 - Getting platelet-rich plasma (PRP) therapy

 In cases where shoulder arthritis is more severe and conservative treatments have failed to produce successful outcomes, surgery may be the best option to provide long-lasting symptom relief.
-There are a number of different surgery options for shoulder arthritis and your doctor will recommend a procedure based upon your individual needs.
+There are a number of different shoulder arthritis surgery options and your doctor will recommend a procedure based on your individual needs.

-Shoulder arthroscopy is often used to improve symptoms of early stage shoulder arthritis.
+often used to improve symptoms of early-stage shoulder arthritis.
 It involves using an arthroscope (a small camera) to view inside the joint and remove damaged cartilage, scar tissue and any bone spurs using special tools that are inserted through small incisions.
-In more severe cases of shoulder arthritis, a shoulder replacement surgery may be necessary.
+In more severe cases of shoulder arthritis, a shoulder replacement surgery may

 If you’re suffering from painful shoulder arthritis symptoms that are impacting your quality of life, Mirza Orthopedics can help.
 Schedule an appointment with our Long Island shoulder arthritis treatment specialists by contacting our office today.